 Study permits and visas

 You must apply and be approved for a study permit before you arrive in Canada.
-Review the list of documents you need in order to apply for a study permit and discover how the application process works.
 If you want to work during your studies, you’ll need to apply for a work permit.

 You’ll need these documents to apply for a study permit: